 As previously mentioned, if you stop making payments on a secured auto loan, the bank can repossess the automobile.
 The bank will then resell the car and use the proceeds to pay off your remaining balance.

-Why Credit Scores Matter With an Auto Loan?
+Why Credit Scores Matter With an Unsecured Car Loan?

-Amounts owned.
+Amounts owed.
 Paying down debt before applying for an auto loan helps raise your score.
 A low debt-to-income ratio can also increase purchasing power, allowing you to borrow more for the auto purchase.

 Length of your credit history.
 It’s hard to argue against borrowers with a longstanding record of good credit behavior.